piyoki/l4t-docker/l4t-tlt-r44.7.1/.ipynb_checkpoints/README-checkpoint.md

 *** Author: Kevin Yu

-*** Release date: 2020/07/21
+*** Release date: 2020/07/29

 *** Update Time: 2020/07/29

 *** Website: www.hikariai.net

-The l4t-cv2 docker image enables a CV2 CUDA-compiled environment for further AI  applications development.
+The l4t-tlt docker image integrates the [Transfer Learning ToolKit](https://developer.nvidia.com/transfer-learning-toolkit) developed by NVIDIA with CUDA support.
+It may help you quickly run inference based on the custom-trained SSD model on the Jetson Devices.
 This container is compatible with Jetson Nano, TX1/TX2, Xavier NX, and AGX Xavier with the latest JetPack 4.4(L4T R32.4.3) Release.

 Package Versions
 ----------------